dochavez/Documenting-with-Docusaurus-V2.-/README.md

 *  ## Navigation bar && Footer. 🗄️

 The navigation bar known as **navbar** allows you to add links to other pages within the same site.
 For this, we must provide a path, although it can also be a URL that takes us to an external link.
-To modify the navigation bar, we must locate ourselves within the file called **docusaurus.config.js**.Once we are in said file, we locate the corresponding section where all the sections that we wish to incorporate in the navigation bar must be declared.
+To modify the navigation bar, we must locate ourselves within the file called **docusaurus.config.js**.

 On the other hand, like the navigation bar, the **footer** component can be modified.
 Which is inside the **docusaurus.config.js** file.
 Links can be added that lead us to other information of interest within the site or they can be external links.
 Finally, we can say that we can also add text related to copyright at the bottom of the page.
 This can be found in the section ```copyright: `Copyright © ${new Date().getFullYear()} My Project, Inc. Built with Docusaurus.`,``` inside the file **docusaurus.config.js**.